avaneev/biteopt/README.md

 least-performing runs may give more acceptable parameter values within the search space in comparison to the best-performing runs.

+Note that derivative-free optimization methods in general provide "asymptotic" solutions for complex functions.
+Thus it is reasonable to expect that BiteOpt gives an optimal solution with some tolerance only.
+Given a large enough function evaluation budget, BiteOpt usually does find an optimal solution which is cross-checked with several other solvers, but a solution of a new unexplored function must be treated as "asymptotically" optimal.

 ## Limitations ##

-The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be found by this method.
 A rogue optimum is an optimum that has a very small, almost undetectable area of descent and is placed apart from other competing minima.
 The method favors minimum with a larger area of descent.
 The Damavandi test function is a perfect example of the limitation of this method (this test function is solved by this method, but requires a lot of iterations).
 In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

-To a small degree this method is immune to noise in the objective function.
+To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is immune to discontinuities, and it can solve problems that utilize parameter value rounding (integer parameters).
 This method can't acceptably solve